 We may send a welcome email and sometimes other information to new partners or subscribers to our services (including each new secondary account holder, where applicable).
 We may also send service-related announcements to our subscribers from time to time.
 For example, we may send you an email announcement about a pricing change, a change in operating policies, a service maintenance, or new features of one or more of the services you receive from us.
 You may not opt-out of these service-related communications.
 If you fail to check your primary email address for service-related announcements, you may miss important information about our services, including legal notices, for example.

 We reserve the right to send you promotional or commercial email as permitted by applicable law.
+For example, if you reside in the EU, we will only send you promotional or commercial email if you provide your express, opt-in consent.
 You can manage the promotional or commercial emails CoreDial may send to you by following the instructions contained in the emails or by going to the Web page located at https://manage.coredial.com/login and following the directions there.

 If you believe that you have been aggrieved by any act of ours in violation of applicable laws, we encourage you to contact us directly as described below in "How do I contact CoreDial?" in order to resolve your question or concern.